 For complete coverage of the possible symptomatic expressions, please read through our in-depth section titled symptoms of a herniated disc.

-Herniated Disc Guide / Diagnosis of Herniated Discs
+Herniated Disc Guidance / Diagnosis of Herniated Discs

 Positive diagnosis of any intervertebral pathology or abnormality can not be made without the benefit of advanced diagnostic imaging.
 This means application of CT or MRI technology.